intellifi-nl/push-doc/README.md

 You can connect to this message bus with your own applicaton if you wish.

-We shall add an description of the avaialble MQTT topics soon.
+You can find a [description of available topics and messages on this page](mqtt_topics).

 Webhooks
 --------